 2006 \$ 12,334

 2007 11,883

 2008 12,558

 2009 12,782

 2010 12,466

 Thereafter 84,059

-\$ 146,082
+\$ 146.082

 Loss on subleased facilities.
 During the fourth quarter of 2004, we consolidated our New York City and Saddle Brook, New Jersey offices and relocated our employees into our new office facility.
 As a result of this decision, we vacated leased office facilities prior to the lease termination dates.
 We recorded a loss of \$4.7 million within our corporate segment related to the abandoned facilities during the fourth quarter of 2004.
 This charge includes \$0.7 million of asset impairments and \$4.0 million representing the present value of the future lease payments related to the facilities we vacated net of estimated sublease income of \$4.2 million.
 We calculated the present value of our future lease payments using a discount rate of about 8%.
 As of December 31, 2004, the balance of the liability for loss on abandoned facilities was \$3.7 million.
 In August 2005, we entered into a 30-month sublease related to some space in our new office facility in New York City resulting in a loss of \$0.9 million.
-Sublease losses are classified as a component of selling, general and administrative expense and primarily represent the present value of the future lease payments related to the space we subleased net of estimated sublease income.
-During 2005, we made payments, net of sublease income, of about \$2.2 million against the total lease loss liability.
-As of December 31, 2005, the balance of the liability for losses on abandoned and subleased facilities was \$2.4 million.
+Sublease losses are classified as a component of selling, general and administrative expense and primarily represent the present value of the future lease loss liability.
+As of December 31, 2005, we made payments, net of sublease income, of about \$2.2 million against the total lease loss liability.
+As of December 31, 2005, the balance of the liability for losses on abandoned and sublease loss set and primarily.